 HOW TO MINIMIZE DESIGN-AROUND RISK

-Don’t make it easy for your competitors to avoid infringement!
-The following tactics may help:
+Don’t make it easy for your competitors to design around your patents!
+The following tactics can help:

-• Describe many alternative embodiments: This helps to support broad interpretations in court.
+• Describe many alternative embodiments in your patent application: This helps to support broad interpretations in court.
 In the “detailed description” section of the patent application, try to describe as many examples of how to make and use the invention as possible.
 A broad range of examples (if described with appropriate language) won’t restrict the scope of your claims; instead, they’ll demonstrate that your claims cover a wide array of technologies.

 • Capture a diverse range of solutions: Try to capture both optimal and sub-optimal solutions.
 In other words, don’t limit your description to the final product or final solution that you found to be best for your particular business.
 Describe other solutions that you tried along the way, as competitors might find one of them valuable even if you didn’t.